dotnet/linker/docs/illink-options.md

 version.
 Valid versions are in the range 0-9999, where 9999 will display all current and future warnings.

-### Collapse warnings
+### Emit single warnings per assembly

-The `--collapse` (or `--collapse+`) option will collapse trim analysis warnings to show at most one per assembly.
-The default is not to collapse warnings.
+The `--singlewarn` (or `--singlewarn+`) option will show at most one trim analysis warning per assembly which represents all of the warnings produced by code in the assembly.
+The default is to show all trim analysis warnings.

-You may also pass `--collapse Assembly` (or `--collapse- Assembly`) to control this behavior for a particular assembly.
+You may also pass `--singlewarn Assembly` (or `--singlewarn- Assembly`) to control this behavior for a particular assembly.

 ### Generating warning suppressions